ChampionLeake/swords4pwn/swords4pwn/README.md

 ## v1.1 Changelog
 * Added *--hax* to the backup.dat file.
 ###
---Prevents the game from loading the payload if one savefile is not valid.
+-- Prevents the game from loading the payload if one savefile is not valid.
 Without it, the game would resume as normal after launching the exploit the 2nd time or more.